tosilfv/Raspberry-air-quality-control/README.md

  - Philips Hue control requires the bridge IP and a registered application.
 Registration only needs to be done once using b.connect().
 After that, the line can be commented out.

  - The code includes error handling and automatically resets the sensor when needed.

+### ⚠️ Disclaimer

+This project is provided for educational and experimental purposes only.

+The software is provided "as is", without warranty of any kind.
+Use of this code to control real hardware, electrical devices, or ventilation systems is done entirely at your own risk.

+The author assumes no responsibility for any damage, malfunction, or safety issues resulting from the use of this project.

 <br />

 📸 Demo & Setup Images